AntwonioG/cse15l-lab-reports/LabReport4.md

 `vim L` `<tab>` `.java` `<enter>` `<insert><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><down><right><right><right><right><right><right><right><right><right><right><right><right><escape>` `:wq`

-first i vim into the file using tab to autofill its name then adding the .java, then i enter insert mode, next i use the arrow keys to go all the way down then to the right where i edit the 1 to a 2, lastly i use escape to exit insert mode and type `:wq` to save and exit
+First i vim into the file using tab to autofill its name then adding the .java, then i enter insert mode, next i use the arrow keys to go all the way down then to the right where i edit the 1 to a 2, lastly i use escape to exit insert mode and type `:wq` to save and exit

 ## Running tests again